 fac.
 Fundación de Arte Contemporáneo

-Support has been received for specific activities of institutions such as: Cultural Center of Spain of Uruguay and Brazil, National Museum of Visual Arts, Engelman Ost Collection, Editorial HUM, National Image Archive, New York University, Museo del Barrio, CENDEAC and Daros (book donation), Ministry of Education and Culture, among others.
+Support has been received for specific activities from institutions such as Cultural Center of Spain of Uruguay and Brazil, National Museum of Visual Arts, Engelman Ost Collection, HUM Editorial, National Image Archive, New York University, Museo del Barrio, CENDEAC and Daros (book donation), Ministry of Education and Culture, among others.